Bitch (Meredith Brooks song): Covers and parodies

 In 2000, Australian comedian Chris Franklin released a parody of the song titled "Bloke" with the lyrics changed to reflect the stereotypical Australian male lifestyle.
 The song peaked at number one on the Australian ARIA Singles Chart.

 American comedy music group Raymond and Scum parodied the song as "Blair Witch", a parody about the film The Blair Witch Project (1999).
 Kim Gordon of the band Sonic Youth has stated that their song "Female Mechanic Now on Duty" was inspired by "Bitch".
 "It's worth mentioning," says Kim, "that the song, 'Female Mechanic on Duty' was inspired by 'Bitch' by that famous Lilith-type female singer, Meredith Brooks.
 It's an answer song."
 In 2016, Britney Spears gave a spoken word performance of the song during her Britney: Piece of Me concert residency.

-In the 2025 episodic video game Dispatch, the character Flambae sings a version of the song re-written as a diss track about his supervisor, Robert.
+In the 2025 episodic video game Dispatch, the character Flambae (voiced by Lance Cantstopolis) sings a version of the song re-written as a diss track about his supervisor, Robert.

+Singer and rapper Lizzo interpolated the chorus to "Bitch", on her 2026 single of the same name.